0xh3xa/algorithms/README.md

     - Find too expensive (Could be N array accesses)
     - If you have N union commands over N objects will be O(N<sup>2</sup>) quadratic

-* Note

-> We can not accept Quadratic in big problems Quadratic algorithms do not scale
+* Note: We can not accept Quadratic in big problems Quadratic algorithms do not scale

 #### Rough standards (for now)